gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

 - The grphic for The Avatar Cliff and The Lost Temple

-_the cliff (which is not fit the scence and we did not used at the end:
+_the cliff (which is not fit the scence and we did not used in the end:

 ![045b54b075e143910ff7f02ef9f7803](https://user-images.githubusercontent.com/73170220/174692817-3c90b91a-d8fe-41ff-9ce6-4749982326ac.png)